nbagonoc/RealestatePH_back/README.md

 ## Laravel10 JWT Auth

-A simple Laravel10 RESTful Backend Auth using JWT's
+A simple Laravel10 RESTful Backend Auth using JWT's with multiple user roles (user, admin)

 ## How to run locally: